kazekyo/automerge-spider/README.md

 });
 ```

-When the server receives a message from the client, you can do the following.
+When the server receives a message from the client, call `receiveMessage()`.
 ```
 this.spider.receiveMessage({ clientId: client.id, message: msg });
 ```

-When the client leaves the server, you can do the following.
+When the client leaves the server, call `removeClientDependInDoc()`.
 ```
 this.spider.removeClientDependInDoc({ clientId: 'clientId2', docId });
 ```